It’s understandable that maintenance tasks often fall by the wayside. Many North Salt Lake

 If you are mechanically inclined, you can continue checking things like your burner flames to be sure they are even and blue.
 You can check your thermostat

 wires to be sure they are securely connected.
 Clean the flame sensor so it can continue to do its job well.
 This can be done with an emery cloth.

 Even if you can handle many of these maintenance items yourself, it’s a good idea to have one of our trained and experienced professionals come annually and do a thorough inspection and cleaning.
 It keeps your system’s manufacturer’s warranty intact, as most specify professional maintenance must be performed annually.

-are reasonably priced and much less expensive than an emergency repair.
+Most maintenance services are reasonably priced and much less expensive than an emergency repair.
 When you are ready to invest in furnace maintenance or have questions about other ways to take care of your heating system, call Pond’s Plumbing, Heating, and AC

 at 801-203-3526 in North Salt Lake, UT